‘Young And The Restless’ Spoilers: Mariah Forgives Tessa, It Won’t Be Long Before ‘Teriah’ Will Be A Couple

 Young and the Restless fans have had mixed reactions to the couple.
 Many people have voiced their disappointment with the pairing.
 While others believe it could be a great storyline if told in a realistic way.

 After Mariah has had some time to think, she could allow Tessa to publish the song.
 Young and the Restless spoilers revealed that Devon (Bryton James) agreed to give Mariah a co-writing credit.
 At the time, she wasn’t interested.
-However, as rekindles her friendship with Tessa, she could change her mind.
+However, as she rekindles her friendship with Tessa, she could change her mind.

 Young and the Restless spoilers state that Mariah hasn’t quite decided to trust Tessa.
 She was deeply hurt when Tessa rejected her and turned to Noah (Robert Adamson).
 It took a lot for Mariah to open up to her and share her feelings.